CloudGeometry/cg-devx-core/platform/terraform/tpl_README.md

 ### Users

-User, groups, permissions, and access management organised under `users` folder.
+User, groups, permissions, and access management organized under `users` folder.

 ### Version Control System (VCS)

-Repository and access management organised under `vcs` folder.
+Repository and access management organized under `vcs` folder.

+### Modules

+All the resources are isolated within "provisioning modules" designed to hide the complexity associated with provisioning and management of a specific resource(s).
+They serve as abstraction layer and hide cloud-specific implementation details from the consumer.